Fiserv/zelle-turnkey-solutions/docs/supporting-documents/xamarin.md

 [write] StructsAndEnums.cs
 ```

 The tool will generate C# metadata for each exposed Objective-C member, which will look similar to the following code.
-As you can see it could be defined manually because it has a human-readable format and straightforward members mapping:
+This could be defined manually since it has a human-readable format and straightforward members mapping:

 ```json
 [Export ("launchZelleWithViewController:applicationName:baseUrl:institutionId:ssoKey:product:")]
 void LaunchZelleWithViewController (UIViewController viewController, string applicationName, string baseUrl, string institutionId, string ssoKey, string product);
 ```

-### 13. Build a binding library
+### 10. Build a binding library

-The next step is to create a Xamarin.iOS binding project using the Visual Studio binding template, add required metadata, native references and then build the project to produce a consumable library:
+The next step is to create a Xamarin.iOS binding project using the Visual Studio binding template, add required metadata and native references, and then build the project to produce a consumable library.

-Open Visual Studio for Mac and create a new Xamarin.iOS binding library project, give it a name, in this case SwiftFrameworkProxy.Binding and complete the wizard.
-The Xamarin.iOS binding template is located by the following path: **iOS > Library > Binding Library**:
+Open Visual Studio for Mac and create a new Xamarin.iOS binding library project.
+Give it a name (in this case, SwiftFrameworkProxy.Binding) and complete the wizard.
+The Xamarin.iOS binding template is located by the following path: **iOS > Library > Bindings Library**:

 ![xamarin_ios_bindinglib](../../assets/images/xamarin_ios_bindinglib.jpg)

-### 14. Add ApiDefinition.cs and Structs.cs file
+### 11. Add ApiDefinition.cs and Structs.cs file

-Delete existing metadata files **ApiDefinition.cs** and **Structs.cs** as they will be replaced completely with the metadata generated by the Objective Sharpie tool.
+Delete the existing metadata files **ApiDefinition.cs** and **Structs.cs** because they will be replaced completely with the metadata generated by the Objective Sharpie tool.

-Copy metadata generated by Sharpie at one of the previous steps, select the following Build Action in the properties window: **ObjBindingApiDefinition** for the **ApiDefinitions.cs** file and **ObjBindingCoreSource** for the **StructsAndEnums.cs** file:
+Copy the metadata generated by Sharpie previously and select the following Build Action in the properties window: **ObjBindingApiDefinition** for the **ApiDefinitions.cs** file and **ObjBindingCoreSource** for the **StructsAndEnums.cs** file:

 ![xamarin_ios_addApiDef](../../assets/images/xamarin_ios_addApiDef.jpg)

 The metadata itself describes each exposed Objective-C class and member using C# language.
-You are able to see the original Objective-C header definition alongside with the C# declaration:
+You are able to see the original Objective-C header definition alongside the C# declaration:

 ```json
 // @interface SwiftFrameworkProxy : NSObject